TuxManxD/takachi-nmapper/README.md

 ---

-## How to Install Nmap on Different OS
+## How to Install Nmap on Different OS ( If you don't already have it)

 ### 1. Windows
 1. Download Nmap from the official [Nmap Download Page](https://nmap.org/download#windows).